-Running a business in the beauty industry can be daunting, and you may be unsure how to start managing health and safety in your workplace.
+Running a business in the hair and beauty industry can be daunting, and you may be unsure how to start managing health and safety in your workplace.

-Habia is the government approved standards setting body for hair, beauty, nails and spa, and creates the codes of practice in conjunction with the HSE (Health and Safety Executive) and other bodies.
+Habia is the government approved standards setting body for hair, beauty, nails and spa.
+Habia creates the codes of practice in conjunction with the Health and Safety Executive (HSE) and other bodies.

 You should review the treatments that you offer in your business and build a comprehensive list of hazards that will allow you to implement suitable control measures, to protect both your employees and your customers.

 The application of artificial finger nails is an hazardous activity that carries numerous health and safety risks including chemical exposure, dust exposure, infectious diseases and musculoskeletal disorders.

 The PDF documents found in the documents section will help you control the health and safety hazards in your business.

 Fish pedicures involve the use of living fish.
 Therefore, conventional methods of sterilisation and disinfection of water and equipment are not applicable because they would kill the fish.

 This has led to concerns about the potential transmission of infection and, in addition, the welfare of fish.

 The downloadable guidance booklet found in the documents section of this page contains information to prevent the spread of infection to, and between, persons using the fish spa.

 Up to 70% of hairdressers suffer some form of skin damage.
 Hairdressers are 17 times more likely to develop dermatitis than any other group of workers.